 At our election, advances of the revolving credit facility bear interest at annual rates equal to either (a) SOFR (plus a 0.10% SOFR adjustment) for 1 or 3 month periods, as defined with a floor of 0.75% or published SOFR and previously LIBOR, plus an applicable margin ranging between 1.50% and 2.00%, or (b) the higher of the prime rate plus an applicable margin ranging between 0.50% and 1.00%.
 The applicable margin is determined based on availability under the revolving credit facility with margins increasing as availability decreases.
 The applicable margin can be increased by 0.50% if the fixed charge coverage ratio is below a 1.10 to 1.00 ratio.
 As of December 30, 2023, the applicable margin on our revolving credit facility was 2.50% for SOFR and 1.50% for Prime due to the fixed charge coverage ratio being below 1.10 to 1.00.
-We pay an unused line fee on the average amount by which the aggregate commitments exceed utilization of the revolving credit facility was 8.15% at December 30, 2023 and 6.81% for December 31, 2022.
+We pay an unused line fee on the average amount by which the aggregate commitments exceed utilization of the revolving credit facility equal to 0.25% per annum.
+The weighted-average interest rate on borrowings outstanding under the revolving credit facility was 8.15% at December 30, 2023 and 6.81% for December 31, 2022.